arduino/docs-content/content/hardware/03.nano/boards/nano-matter/datasheet/datasheet.md

 ![](assets/Nano_Matter_Top_View.png)

 # Description

 <p style="text-align: justify;">Expand your home automation and building management projects with the Arduino Nano Matter.
 This board integrates the high-performance MGM240S microcontroller from Silicon Labs and directly brings the advanced Matter standard for Internet of Things (IoT) connectivity to hobbyists and professionals.
 The Nano Matter's compact and sturdy build, measuring 18 mm x 45 mm, is perfect for projects that demand energy efficiency and diverse connectivity options, such as Bluetooth® Low Energy (BLE) and OpenThread®.
-Embrace the simplicity and versatility of the Nano Matter to effortlessly interface with any Matter-compatible devices and leverage the Arduino ecosystem's wide range of peripherals and inputs/outputs to enhance your device connectivity and project capabilities.</p>
+Embrace the simplicity and versatility of the Nano Matter to effortlessly interface with any Matter® compatible devices and leverage the Arduino ecosystem's wide range of peripherals and inputs/outputs to enhance your device connectivity and project capabilities.</p>

 # Target Areas